erencanbulut/cad_cam_fea/know-how_cad/cad_design_know-how.md

 * **Clearance Gap:** Clearance between object lines in total.
 E.g.: If a cylinder diameter is ⌀3 mm, the pillar diameter should be ⌀2.85 mm for a normal fit.
 * The values are for Prusa MK3S printer and PETG material.
 * For the PLA, lower the clearance gap slightly.
+* **Threading:** Ideal when mounting is required without using bolts.
+E.g.: For an M3 screw, the hole diameter is 3 mm.
 * **Press Fit:** Suitable for snap-fit joints and friction assemblies.
 * **Tight Fit:** Ideal for parts that need to stay together but still allow for manual assembly and disassembly.
 * **Normal Fit:** Suitable for moving parts such as hinges, enclosures, and modular components.